thomasw/djproxy/README.md

 functionality.

 djproxy is not intended to be used in production, but should suffice for development.
 Use your web server's proxy capabilities in the wild.
+If you need to use this in production for some reason, it should be sufficiently performant as long as the upstream responses aren't large.
+Performance can be further increased by aggressively caching upstream responses.

+Note that djproxy doesn't currently support websockets.

 ## Installation